 Questions and answers for Health Care and Social Services

 Who is my key contact for this transition?

-If your teen has a developmental disability or an Autism Spectrum Disorder, SD&G Developmental Services is the primary contact.
-As soon your teen will be 16 years of age, you can start the application process for sevices that may become available to your family when your teen becomes an adult (18 years of age) You may contact SD&G Developmental Services: www.developmentalservices.ca, 613-937-3072, e-mail: firstname.lastname@example.org
+If your teen has a developmental disability or an Autism Spectrum Disorder, Developmental Services of Renfrew County is the primary contact for this transition.
+As soon as your teen will be 16 years of age, you can start the application process for services that may become available to your family when your teen becomes an adult (18 years of age).

-If your teen has a physical disability, as soon as s/he will be 14 years of age, the OCTC Transition Clinic can help you navigate your teen’s transition to adulthood.
-To determine eligibility and to request a referral to this clinic, please contact your OCTC Social Worker, Family Resource Worker or Nurse.
+If your teen has a physical disability, as soon as your teen will be 14 years of age, the OCTC Transition Clinic can help you navigate this transition to adulthood.
+To determine your teen’s eligibility and to request a referral to this clinic, please contact your OCTC Social Worker, Family Resource Worker or Nurse.